redapt/machine-learning/apache-spark/README.md

   * Convert each document's words into a numerical feature vector; and
   * Use the trained model to make predictions on the feature vector.

 For our simple example, we will use the LogisticRegression algorithm.
-We do not need to use this algorithem, however, it is one of the simplest to use, so we will start with this (I will provide examples of more complex algorithms later on).
+We do not need to use this algorithm, however, it is one of the simplest to use, so we will start with this (I will provide examples of more complex algorithms later on).

 A tokenizer that converts the input string to lowercase and then splits it by white spaces.